fzero/lhl-lectures/w1d4-callbacks/README.md

 * I can call functions passing any of these values as arguments and everything will work fine.
 * If functions are just another type of data, **I can pass functions as arguments to other functions!**

-And that's exactly what callbacks / function parameters are all about.
+And that's exactly what callbacks / function arguments are all about.

 ## Practical example